-The freedom to satirise the pomp of supposedly unimpeachable institutions, combined with a rare opportunity for the egalitarianism a disguise or masks lends its wearer, is obviously quite liberating, and in Abruzzo this freedom from the norm has been stretched into the normal confines of the delicious filling inside ravioli.
+The freedom to satirise the pomp of supposedly unimpeachable institutions, combined with a rare opportunity for the egalitarianism that a disguise or masks lends its wearer, is obviously quite liberating, and in Abruzzo this freedom from the norm has been stretched into the normal confines of the delicious filling inside ravioli.
 Like the congregation dressing up as priests and festooned with inappropriate carrots, this type of ravioli people either love or think is a mini blasphemy, and it certainly does seem to divide our neighbours.

-Ravioli dolci is a dish whose delicate ricotta stuffing is flavoured with cinnamon, lemon zest and marjoram, eaten either with a light sugo or a pork-based ragu to compliment the cinnamon, or sprinkled with more sugar & cinnamon and eaten as a desert.
+Ravioli dolci is a dish whose delicate ricotta stuffing is flavoured with cinnamon, lemon zest and marjoram, eaten either with a light sugo or a pork-based ragu to complement the cinnamon, or sprinkled with more sugar & cinnamon and eaten as a desert.

 Maybe cinnamon’s qualities were used for aiding digestion and bad breath that were badly needed on Martedí Grasso (Shrove Tuesday, though in this case “Fat Tuesday”), when you are supposed to eat seven times in the day.
 I can’t make up my mind if that was for helping you store up vital cholesterol reserves for your 40-day meat-free Lent, or to free your cupboards of temptation which may just break you if still stuffed with such yummy lovelies!

 - Fresh Egg Pasta

-Good pinch of salt
+- Good pinch of salt

 For the Filling

 Roll it a little and then setting your pasta machine on the widest setting feed the dough through the machine.
 Repeat 6 times, folding the pasta into thirds and then turning it 90 degrees to the pasta machine before you feed the pasta dough through each time.

 When the dough is the same width as the machine, feed the dough through the machine, gradually narrowing the pasta machine settings, 1 notch at a time.
 Repeat until you reach the second last setting on the machine.
 Repeat with the remaining 3 dough portions.

-Place heaped teaspoonfuls of filling, in 2 rows, at 5cm intervals onto the pasta.
-Leave a 2cm border around the edges and then using a pastry brush, brush these edges with water.
+Place heaped teaspoonfuls of filling, in 2 rows, at 5 cm intervals onto the pasta.
+Leave a 2 cm border around the edges and then using a pastry brush, brush these edges with water.
 Place a second pasta sheet on top and press the edges together to seal.
 Use a knife or ravioli wheel to cut between the filling to make your squares.
 Repeat with the remaining pasta sheets and filling.